ben2002chou/CocoChorales-E_MAESTRO-E/README.md

 # Generating CocoChorales-E and MAESTRO-E

 // --- Overview ---
 This guide instructs you on generating the CocoChorales-E and MAESTRO-E datasets.
-Follow the instructions carefully.

 # Setup:
-It is suggested to run these command in this order to avoid potential package conflicts due to midi-ddsp having outdated dependancies from tensorflow.
+It is suggested to run these commands in this order to avoid potential package conflicts due to midi-ddsp having outdated dependancies from tensorflow.

 ## Environment Setup:
 ```bash